 Thomas Francis McKenna Cyril James Daly

-* Allegedly in possession of revolvers (The Auxies reported capturing 27 weapons).
+* Allegedly in possession of revolvers or ammunition (The Auxies reported capturing 27 hand guns and one bomb).

 The Auxies were well chuffed with their actions on 25 May 1921.
 An expert has discovered one Auxy officer mentioned above received the highest police award, the Constabulary Medal, after the battle.
 While this would of course have been good for British propaganda and morale, it possibly also shows some recognition of the dangerous military capabilities of the Dublin Brigade.

-Auxiliary Division, Royal Irish Constabulary (ADRIC), the Auxies, were recruited from former British military officers with WWI experience.
+Auxiliary Division, Royal Irish Constabulary (ADRIC), the Auxies, were recruited mainly from former British military officers with WW1 experience.

 Devised and created in June 1920 by Churchill & others, they were thrown together with minimal police training.

-Auxies were formed into Companies of about 100, lettered A-R (plus the mysterious S & Z).
-In effect they became a second semi-independent British army in the 26 counties (only a tiny number were based in the north) and quickly gained notoriety for violence – reprisals, torture, destruction of property, indiscriminate shooting and summary executions.
+Auxies were formed into Companies of about 100, lettered A-R (plus the somewhat mysterious S and Z).
+In effect they became a second semi-independent British army in the 26 counties (only a tiny number were based in the north).
+They quickly gained notoriety for violence – reprisals, torture, destruction of property, indiscriminate shooting and summary executions.

 But they didn’t always fight in uniform…..
 (See F Company, below).